Here’s Meagan Witt, one of HCFM’s Meal Masters With This Week’s Food For the Soul!

 “You have not chosen one another, but I have chosen you for one another.”
 C.S.
 Lewis

-Here, they found a passion for Jesus and the mountains became a part of them.
-Meagan is learning to believe God for the dreams He placed in her heart, and how to love the people He brings into her life well.
-She desires to live a life completely out of the ordinary and led by the Holy Spirit.
+Meagan is learning to believe God for the dreams He places in her heart and to love the people in her life well.
+She desires to live a life completely out of the ordinary and lead by the Holy Spirit.

-You can find Meagan with a baby on her hip, chasing dreams, learning to live in the moment, kissing babies and her hubby, capturing moments, and collecting memories.
+You can find Meagan with a baby on her hip, chasing dreams, capturing moments and collecting memories.

 Latest posts by Meagan Witt (see all)